spedas/pyspedas_examples/README.md

 # PySPEDAS Examples

-This project contains examples and turorials of using pySPEDAS.
+This project contains examples and turorials of pySPEDAS.

 ## Installation